 You see, the disruption is meant to open our eyes and help us get out.
 Godly sorrow not only exposes our sin but helps us change.
 True godly sorrow results in transformation.
 It helps us look more like Jesus…and isn’t that what we want?
 Authentic.
 Real.
 Change.

 For the Corinthians (finish reading 2 Cor.
 12-17), a restored, wonderful, even-better-than-before relationship with Paul was the result.
-How has repentance been good for you?
+How has Godly sorrow led to repentance?